Inerska/inerska.github.io/MyBlog/input/posts/Modern C_macro _Generic(T).md

 tag: C
 ---

-​	Normally, in C, when you want to overload a function, you have to create the same for the amount of type you want to handle.
+​	Normally, in C, when you want to overload a function, you have to create the same for the amount of types you want to handle.

 ```c
 double mind(double, double);